jeongyoonlee/Kaggler/README.md

 * Neural Networks (NN) - with a single (NN) or two (NN_H2) ReLU hidden layers

 ## Batch learning algorithm
-* Neural Networks (NN) - with a single hidden layer and L-BGFS optimization
+* Neural Networks (NN) - with a single hidden layer and L-BFGS optimization

 # Install
 ## Using pip